-Living in PragueiStockphoto
+Living in Prague?

-The majority of citizens living in Prague are covered by the public healthcare system.
+If you have permanent residence status in Prague, or if you work for an employer who has a registered business address in the Czech Republic, you are required to make monthly contributions to the public healthcare system.
+As of 2016, an employer must contribute 34% of gross wages to state social security schemes, 9% of which is for health insurance.
 Each doctor has a contract with a public healthcare provider and treats patients who are insured by that provider.
-Those eligible for public healthcare only have to pay some minor fees for visits to the doctor and prescriptions.
+Those eligible for public healthcare only pay minor fees for visits to the doctor and prescriptions.

 Many expats choose to be treated at one of the city’s private clinics or hospitals.
 These can be very costly, making private health insurance an essential.
 In some cases, employers (particularly big multinationals) offer private healthcare plans.

 EU nationals residing in Prague enjoy some additional benefits.
 EU citizens may keep their insurance from their home country if its complies with the EU law on public healthcare.
 The European Health Insurance Card will be recognized in all member states and provides its holders with the same basic healthcare as nationals.
 You may also choose to get additional coverage to be able to use Prague’s private healthcare institutions.